eclipse-opensovd/fault-lib/docs/design/design.md

 - Also needs to enforce regulatory requirements for certain faults - e.g. emission relevant.
 - Need to include: lifecycle stages, severity analog DLT levels, reset policy (e.g. power cycles), debounce policy, source identifyiers (entity, ecu, etc)
 - Decentral component.
+- The debouncing should be in the fault lib to reduce the traffic on the IPC.
+- fault caching if IPC to DFM should not respond, with retry.
+- support sync and async.
+- Components must be able to create a fault-specific handle that binds the descriptor once and exposes simple raise/clear calls without passing the descriptor each time.

 ## Architecture Overview